The Assassin’s Blade by Sarah J Maas

 Continue reading Fourth Wing by Rebecca YarrosFrom Blood and Ash by Jennifer L Armentrout

-September 4: My very first reaction to this book was, I am not kidding, Hawke Flynn?
+My very first reaction to this book was, I am not kidding, Hawke Flynn?
 Really?
 And her bodyguard Wardwell?
 Then Tawney Lyon appeared and I almost didn’t make it any further.
-(Aside, I am almost positive I once worked with a dancer named Tawney Lyon back when I was bar-tending in strip clubs.) […]
+(Aside, I am almost positive I once worked with a dancer named Tawney Lyon back when I was bar-tending in strip clubs.)
+But I […]

 Continue reading From Blood and Ash by Jennifer L ArmentroutIntense Feelings by Nomi Palmer